kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/Godunov.md

 Figure XX illustrates how this will look in terms of grid cells.
 Let's say we look at an advection equation where $a>0$, so that the signal is moving towards the right.
 Flow will then enter the grid cell at the left border $k-1/2$ and exit at the right border at $k+1/2$.

 We use the charachteristics of the advection equation $x-at$, since the solution of the advection equation lies along these charachteristics.
-The charactheristcs are linear, with a slope $a$, seen in Figure {ref}`fig:Godunov_inflow_outflow`.
+The charactheristcs are linear, with a slope $a$, seen in Figure {numref}`fig:Godunov inflow and outflow`.

 ```{figure} ./Godunov_2.png
 ---